dnsimple/dnsimple-support/content/articles/what-is-a-nameserver.md

 ---
+meta: An explanation of what name servers are, why they're important, and how to set them up.
 title: What is a name server?
 excerpt: An explanation of what name servers are, why they're important, and how to set them up.
 categories: